 The current three-year agreements are worth 1.78 billion pounds ($2.88 billion).
 BSkyB Plc has the right to broadcast 115 matches each season from 2010 to 2013, while Walt Disney Co.
-(DIS)’s ESPN shows the remaining 23 games.
+(DIS:US)’s ESPN shows the remaining 23 games.

 Under the new tender, 154 games will be split into seven packages, comprising five of 26 games and two of 12 each.

 “No single buyer will be allowed to acquire more than 116 matches,” the league said in a statement.
 “This creates a more attractive and compelling offering for both broadcasters and fans.”

 To contact the reporter on this story: Tariq Panja in London at email@example.com